Emergent World Models and Latent Variable Estimation in Chess-Playing Language Models: Model Interventions

 \subsection{Board State Interventions}

 Our board state intervention is detailed in Figure \ref{figure:board_intervention}.
 We test our intervention on 5,000 different board states.
-In our intervention, we delete a strategically relevant piece (the piece the model moved under the original board state) from the original board to obtain a modified board.
-We modify the model's activations to reflect this new board state, then sample a new move from our modified model.
+Intuitively, we find a piece the model intends to move and remove the piece from the model's internal board state by modifying the model's activations (we do not alter the input PGN string), then sample additional moves from the model.
+If our intervention is successful, the model's moves will be legal under the new hypothetical board state.

 To evaluate our intervention, we sample five probabilistic moves from both the original and modified model at a temperature of 1.0.
 The original model provides a baseline legal move rate with no intervention applied, and the modified model's legal move rate measures the success of the intervention.
 Our intervention significantly outperforms our baseline as detailed in Table ~\ref{table:board_intervention_success_rate}.
 However, the best intervention success rate obtained is 92\%, indicating that there is potential for improved model intervention strategies.
+As seen in Figure \ref{figure:intervention_heatmap}, the intervention can have unintended side effects and make the positions of other pieces less distinct.